Every major AI video tool compared — quality, speed, pricing, and which to use. Updated after Sora's shutdown March 24, 2026.

 This guide covers every major tool, what each one actually does well, and how I wire them into the content pipeline at frankx.ai.

 Sora set the benchmark when OpenAI released it to broader access in early 2026.
-The outputs are cinematic in a way that other tools are not yet matching — natural lighting transitions, consistent character motion across frames, and physics that behave like physics.
+The outputs were cinematic — natural lighting transitions, consistent character motion, physics that behaved like physics.

 Runway is the production tool.
 Not the most cinematic, but the most reliable — which matters more when you are generating 20+ clips per week.